astagi/angular2-workbench/README.md

 - custom pipes
 - routing
 - http requests
-- testing
+- testing and coverage

 and much more..

-WARNING: this is a non-sense app, elements are taken from different projects.
+WARNING: atm this is a non-sense app, elements are taken from different projects.

 ## Install